Nisbo/another_mvg/README.md

 By default you will see 6 departures.
 If you want to see more or less, you have to configure it.
 Please add **_only a number_ and _no quotes_**.
 Die API will pull a maximum of 80 departures.
-If you use "filters" like **hidedestination**, witch filter out 40 entries, you will only see the remaining 40 as maximum.
+If you use "filters" like **hidedestination** or **onlydestination**, witch filter out 40 entries, you will only see the remaining 40 as maximum.

 ### Hide the name of the card (the row above the yellow row)